cloudnative-pg/cloudnative-pg/docs/src/replication.md

 4. `bar-5` also becomes unavailable. `synchronous_standby_names` becomes empty,
    disabling synchronous replication completely.
 Write operations will continue, but with the risk of potential data loss in case of a primary failure.
-5. When the standbys are back, the `synchronous_standby_names` will be back to the initial state.
+5. When the replicas are back, `synchronous_standby_names` will be back to the initial state.

 ## Synchronous Replication (Deprecated)